 "[Jessica Siqueiros'] lively choices in production design, comedic tone, and lyrical soundtrack function to repel the stereotypical dreary-look of movies about Latinos facing hardships.
 By placing Chicano characters in highly aesthetic spaces with vibrant colors, she is reclaiming a vision of storytelling often only associated with white creators like Wes Anderson." - Carlos Aguilar

-Her debut short film Pozole is an official selection of SIFF, Indy Shorts, and LALIFF among others.
+Her debut short film Pozole is an official selection of SIFF, LALIFF, Indy Shorts, and over 30 film festivals to date.
 The film took home the Jury Prize for Best Narrative Short Film (Comedy) at Cinequest, qualifying for the 2020 Academy Awards.
 Selected as a director mentee in the AT&T Hello Lab Mentorship Program, she is currently directing her next short film under the guidance of Lena Waithe.
 Her first feature film Reforma delves into the colorful, complicated world of a young Latina woman in La Reforma (the Tucson, AZ projects) in the 1960's.
 Reforma is currently in development & seeking funding with the support of NALIP's Latino Media Market.

 She is an Alumni of LAByrinth Theatre Company’s Ensemble Workshop, and a proud member of SAG-AFTRA, AEA, The Alliance of Women Directors, Women in Film, and the Chicana Directors Initiative.
 She is also a participant in Women in Film’s inaugural INSIGHT program seeking to support women of color in Hollywood.